grame-cncm/faust/documentation/faust-manual/src/overview.md

 ### `faust2alsaconsole`

-`faust2alsaconsole` converts a Faust code into a command line application with an [ALSA](https://www.alsa-project.org) audio engine.
+`faust2alsaconsole` converts a Faust program into a command line application with an [ALSA](https://www.alsa-project.org) audio engine.

 **Platforms**